cse-sim/cse/doc/src/docs/input-structure.md

 where there is no space between the identifier and the (, is a macro with parameters given by the identifier list.
 The expansion of macros with parameters is discussed below.

-Macros may also be defined _on the CSE command line_, making it possible to vary a run without changing the input files at all.
-As described in the [command line][command-line] section, macros are defined on the CSE command line using the `-D` switch in the forms
+Macros may also be defined *on the CSE command line*, making it possible to vary a run without changing the input files at all.
+As described in the [command line](#command-line) section, macros are defined on the CSE command line using the `-D` switch in the forms

         -D_identifier_

         -D_identifier_=_token-sequence_

-The first form simply defines the name with no token-sequence; this is convenient for testing with `#ifdef`, `#ifndef`, or `defined()`, as described in the section on [conditional inclusion of text][conditional-inclusion-of-text].
+The first form simply defines the name with no token-sequence; this is convenient for testing with `#ifdef`, `#ifndef`, or `defined()`, as described in the section on [conditional inclusion of tex](#conditional-inclusion-of-text).
 The second form allows an argument list and token sequence.
 The entire command line argument must be enclosed in quotes if it contains any spaces.

 A macro definition is forgotten when an `#undef` directive is encountered: